DNWMNCR/JavaForSmallTeams/specifics/300_limit_scope.md

 ### Summary

-Variables should be declared as late as possible such that they have the narrowest possible scope.
+Variables should be declared as late as possible so that they have the narrowest possible scope.

 ### Details